 - Issued a grade of PF70 by the Numismatic Guaranty Corporation.

-- “W” mint mark identifies the West Point Mint as the production facility.
+- “W” mint mark from the West Point Mint.